South Yarra Football Club (1858–1873): History

-Decline and Demise
+Decline and demise

 Club captain and committee member George O'Mullane, one of the best footballers of the era, died aged 24 following the 1866 season.

-South Yarra's off-field organisation declined after 1866: as football began to transition from a club-based pastime to a more regular system of competition, the club lost many of its best players and performances declined.
+South Yarra's off-field organisation declined after 1866: as football began to transition from a club-based pastime to a more regular system of competition, the club lost many of its best players and its performances declined.
 The club also became known for commitment issues, frequently turning up late to interclub matches.
-Despite these issues, the club continued to be considered one of the principal senior clubs and was prominent in off-field organisation, including presenting its own Challenge Cup for competition in 1870.
+Despite these issues, the club continued to be considered one of the principal senior clubs, and was prominent in off-field organisation, including presenting its own Challenge Cup for competition in 1870.

-By 1870, the club's onfield standard was well short of the other senior clubs, and they failed to defeat a senior opponent after 1868.
-In 1871, the Australasian's sportswriter said of the club that "they have as good material players as any other club, but ... it is at once apparent they have never practiced together", as well as noting that the club lacked leadership and organisation.
+However, by 1870, the club's onfield standard was well short of the other senior clubs, and they failed to defeat a senior opponent after 1868.
+In 1871, the sportswriter of the Australasian said of the club that "they have as good material players as any other club, but ... it is at once apparent they have never practiced together", as well as noting that the club lacked leadership and organisation.

-During 1872, the club split into two groups of members who trained separately at St Kilda and South Yarra, which heralded the ultimate demise of the club: prior to the start of the 1873 season, the St Kilda-based members broke away to form a new club, the St Kilda Football Club, which survives today, while almost all of the prominent members based in South Yarra left for the University Football Club.
+During 1872, the club split into two groups of members who trained separately, one based at St Kilda and one based at South Yarra, which heralded the ultimate demise of the club.

+Prior to the start of the 1873 season, the St Kilda-based members broke away to form a new club, the St Kilda Football Club, which survives today, while almost all of the prominent South Yarra-based members left for the University Football Club.